Invention for Innovation Challenge Awards - Guidance for Stage 1 applications

 Describe how the proposed solution may have an impact on patient benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
 Describe why your approach is superior and what its benefit would be over existing NHS practice.
-We expect this section to provide robust evidence of how the project will affect specific healthcare settings, with reference to health economic analysis and possibly a health economic model to guide the project.

 - Review of existing evidence - How does the existing literature support this proposal?